COVID-19 pandemic in New York (state): Park closures and use restrictions

-On April 7, 2020, Rockland and Sullivan counties closed their parks.
+On April 7, 2020, Rockland and Sullivan counties closed their parks for two weeks.
 Residents had been making heavy use of them during the lockdown, making it difficult to enforce social distancing.
-The closures will last for two weeks and be re-evaluated at the end of that period.
 A week later the Palisades Interstate Park Commission (PIPC) closed Nyack Beach and Rockland Lake state parks in Rockland County; local and county government officials had urged the move since the parks had grown crowded with visitors on recent warm days after the county and its towns closed their own parks.
 "While this is a tough call it is the right thing to do short term," said county executive Ed Day, who said the decision would be reviewed in two weeks.

 On April 9, Cuomo removed golf courses, boat launches and marinas from the list of essential businesses allowed to remain open, forcing all courses in the state of New York to close until at least April 29.
 The move was a result of New Jersey and Pennsylvania having ordered courses to close, resulting in crowding at New York's courses near borders with those states.
 On April 18, Empire State Development modified that order to allow courses to open as long as no employees such as caddies were on the course, meaning golfers must carry their own bags and cannot use carts; three weeks later that order was again modified to allow the use of carts as a reasonable accommodation for disabled golfers, per the Americans with Disabilities Act.